szymon2024/gps-labs/gps_lab07/README.md

 Input (to modify directly in the source code)
 -----
-  - observer position WGS84 coordinates
+  - ECEF coordinates of observer position
   - RINEX navigation file name
   - filter by satellite PRN
   - plot title